Akkara Kazhchakal: Premise

 George Thekkinmootil is a Malayali from Aymanam.
 He moved to the U.S., after marrying Rincy who is a nurse working in New Jersey.
 Having grown up in Kerala, he is often nostalgic and emotional about his homeland.
 Rincy, by contrast has accustomed to the American life, and is not bothered much by it.
 A running gag throughout the show is the cultural divide between George and his children.
 Though he is critical of their embracement of the American culture, he is a loving father and often tells them how fortunate they are to enjoy such a great life in America.
 At the onset of the series, George is stuck in a job that he dislikes and tries launching various businesses, all of which backfire.
 He finally settles down as an insurance agent after clearing the Insurance License Exam, and starts his own Insurance firm.

 Gregory is George's ever-stammering insurance assistant.
 Even though his actual name is Gregory, George calls him "Girigiri" because of his stammering.
 His constant need for snacks is often criticized by George.
 Rincy is very fond of Gregory and considers him like the younger brother she never had.
 Gregory walks out after being irritated by Appachan, and Candy is recruited to take his place.
 But soon Gregory joins back as Candy steals George's laptop & runs away and he got fired from his job.

 Another plot line that runs parallel to George's is Mahesh (Mahi) and Babykuttan (Baby).
 They land in the U.S. from Kerala through George's friend, Jose, who is a placement agent in New Jersey.
 On their very first day, they almost ended up being arrested by a cop after the fire alarm went off because they burned an omelet.
 The police officer mistook their Puttu Kodam, used for making Puttu, for a marijuana (colloquially "pot") vaporizer.
-Their housemates Krish (Jayan Mathew) and Baiju (Geo Thomas) moved in with them after losing their jobs during the IT recession.
+Their housemates Krish (Jayan Joseph) and Baiju (Geo Thomas) moved in with them after losing their jobs during the IT recession.

 There are a few episodes in which Appachan prepares grape pickles around the grape season, and Girigiri helps him sell them in the local Indian grocery store under the brand name Appachan's Achar.